OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ## Auto deployment

-With the introduction of the new *Azure* targets, you can also make use of [Automatic Deployment Triggers](https://octopus.com/docs/deployment-process/project-triggers/automatic-deployment-triggers), allowing you to have your infrastructure scripts / templates in a separate deployment process to your application processes. *Automatic Deployment Triggers* can then be set to trigger a deployment when a new instance of a web application gets created.
+With the introduction of the new *Azure* targets, you can also make use of [Automatic Deployment Triggers](https://octopus.com/docs/deployment-process/project-triggers/automatic-deployment-triggers), allowing you to have your infrastructure scripts/templates in a separate deployment process to your application processes. *Automatic Deployment Triggers* can then be set to trigger a deployment when a new instance of a web application gets created.

 ## Conclusion

 The new Dynamic Target provisioning cmdlets fill in the gap with our first implementation of Azure Web App targets from version 3.
-You know have full end to end control over management of your targets.
+You know have full end to end management of your targets.
 This won't be the end of the road either for dynamic targets, with features such as dynamic environments and maintenance tasks on the horizon they will start to play a bigger role.
 We might even add a UI so it is one less line of code you have to write.

 Happy deployments.